 What Summit?
-On North Korean TV, The News Is All About Rice-Planting Season
+On North Korean TV, The News Is All About Rice Farming

 Around the world, the flurry of diplomatic efforts to salvage the expected June 12 summit between President Donald Trump and North Korean leader Kim Jong Un is dominating headlines.
 But there's one place where it isn't: North Korea itself.